 - More than half of working women do not have access to pensions or other retirement plans.
 And those who are fortunate enough to have access to health and retirement plans are now contributing to those plans out of their smaller paychecks leaving them less money to save for the future.

-So you see, my passion and concern for the financial wellbeing of women in retirement is based on solid findings.
-I hope you’ll see the urgency in creating your own retirement plan.
-The sooner, the better.
-And, it’s never too late to get started.
+As you can see, the risk of women’s financial insecurity in retirement is real.
+I hope you see the urgency in creating your own retirement plan.

 I truly believe entrepreneurship is the best retirement plan for women in today’s economy.